lequanha/Symfony4/README.txt

 B) INSERTION of CATEGORY and PRODUCT
-The insertion of category is not required of user authentication (while the production insertions are required to satisfy user auuthentication
+The insertion of category is not required of user authentication (while the production insertions are required to satisfy user authentication

 B1) Insertion of categories
 route:  /category/new